michalasobczak/generic/README.md

 ```

 Point your browser (best viewed in Opera 53 at the time of writing it in May 2018) at http://localhost:8000/html/core.html.
 You should see a map made of square tiles.
 The very first tile will have a texture applied.
 You can navigate camera using keyboard letters ad/ws.

-Application utilizes custom made 3D rendering environment with faces texturing, occlusion culling, light source and simple collision detection.
-Source code has been written in early 2013.

 It is worth to look at js/env/3d.js file which contains rendering algorithms such as: